 My Lords, I begin by following the noble Lord, Lord Flight, in his encouragement to the Government to move forward in these specialist courts, and declare my interest as a landlord.
 We have in England, according to the statistics from last March, over 120,000 children living in bed-and-breakfast and temporary accommodation.
 The private rented sector can make an important contribution to dealing with that problem, if we can make it as attractive as possible—and these courts would make the private rented sector more attractive.

 I thank the Minister for speaking to the Cross-Bench group and answering questions on the Bill and introducing it today.
 I particularly welcome it after listening to what my noble and learned friend Lord Thomas said about the potential savings from the Bill.
 Money is very short and we need to spend it where it can make most difference.
 I welcome particularly that aspect of the Bill, although there needs to be care where the savings are made.
-I welcome what the noble Baroness, Lady Chakrabarti, has said in ensuring that there is a high level of qualification requirement for people overseeing the new arrangements.
+I welcome what the noble Baroness, Lady Chakrabarti, has said on ensuring that there is a high level of qualification requirement for people overseeing the new arrangements.

-I declare my interest as a trustee of the Michael Sieff Foundation, a child welfare charity that has been working for the last four years to seek to support the implementation of my noble and lord friend Lord Carlile’s inquiry into youth justice.
+I declare my interest as a trustee of the Michael Sieff Foundation, a child welfare charity that has been working for the last four years to seek to support the implementation of my noble friend Lord Carlile’s inquiry into youth justice.
 I am also vice-chair of the All-Party Parliamentary Group for Looked After Children and Care Leavers and treasurer of the All-Party Parliamentary Group for Children.
 I have been in those roles for 15 years, so I am particularly interested in the matters relating to family courts and youth courts.

 I welcome the first clause in this Bill as it at least opens the possibility of ensuring that we get exactly the right judges into the family courts.
 The judges in the family courts have a very complex and difficult task; they need to be hugely empathetic and, to use that term, emotionally intelligent.
 It is a very specific requirement, so if this Bill allows an opportunity to encourage and find more appropriate judges in those courts, it would be most welcome.
 I look forward to probing that in Committee and outwith the Chamber.